truenas/documentation/content/en/docs/sharing/nfs/nfs-share.md

 ---

-Creating a Network File System (NFS) share on TrueNAS gives the benefit of making lots of data easily accessible for anyone with the information to the share.
-Depending on how the share is setup, users accessing the share can be restricted to read or write privileges.
+Creating a Network File System (NFS) share on TrueNAS gives the benefit of making lots of data easily available for anyone with share access.
+Depending how the share is setup, users accessing the share can be restricted to read or write privileges.

 To get started, make sure a